-Florida Governor DeSantis Proposes Congressional Map to Add Four GOP Seats
+Florida Governor DeSantis Proposes Congressional Map Adding Four GOP Seats

-The proposed redistricting plan could shift Florida's congressional balance, affecting party representation in upcoming elections.
+The proposed redistricting plan could shift Florida's political balance in the US House, drawing national attention ahead of the midterm elections.

 Key Facts

-- Governor Ron DeSantis unveiled a new congressional map proposal on Monday.
+- Governor Ron DeSantis unveiled his congressional redistricting proposal on Monday.

-- The map is projected to give Republicans up to four additional U.S. House seats.
+- The new map is projected to give Republicans up to four additional US House seats.

-- Florida's Republican-controlled Legislature is meeting in Tallahassee this week to vote on the plan.
+- The Republican-controlled Florida Legislature is meeting in Tallahassee this week to vote on the proposal.

 - The special legislative session to debate the map was called by Governor DeSantis.